ScCummings/Haskell-Blog/Recursion-&-Functional-Programming.md

 **Functional Programming**

-Consider for a moment a three dimensional vector \vec{m}
+Consider for a moment a three dimensional vector \vec{a}

 The following examples will use C++ code to explore how Haskell differs from other, what we will call imperative programming languages however you could just as easily use Python, Java, or any others.